Tamil grammar: Adverbial participle

+Verbal noun

+The verbal nouns is formed by adding a third person pronoun to adjectival participle forms.
+Positive verbal nouns can have tense, while negative verbal nouns are tenseless.

+Conditionals

+The conditional form of verbs is formed by adding -ā(l) to the past stem of a verb.
+The negative conditional is usually formed by adding -āṭṭ- to the infinitive form of a verb followed by -ā(l).

 Auxiliaries

 Tamil has no articles.
 Definiteness and indefiniteness are indicated either by context or by special grammatical devices, such as using the number "one" as an indefinite article.
 In the first person plural, Tamil makes a distinction between inclusive pronouns that include the listener and exclusive pronouns that do not.
 Tamil does not distinguish between adjectives and adverbs – both fall under the category uriccol.
 Conjunctions are called iṭaiccol.

 Verb auxiliaries are used to indicate attitude, a grammatical category which shows the state of mind of the speaker, and his attitude about the event spoken of in the verb.
 Common attitudes include pejorative opinion, antipathy, relief felt at the conclusion of an unpleasant event or period, and unhappiness at or apprehension about the eventual result of a past or continuing event.

 Sentence structure

 Except in poetry, the subject precedes the object, and the verb concludes the sentence.
 In a standard sentence, therefore, the order is usually subject–object–verb (SOV), but object–subject–verb is also common.

 Tamil is a null-subject language.
 Not all Tamil sentences have subjects, verbs, and objects.
 It is possible to construct valid sentences that have only a verb, such as muṭintuviṭṭatu (முடிந்துவிட்டது, "It is completed"), or only a subject and object, such as atu eṉ vīṭu (அது என் வீடு, "That is my house").

 The elements that are present, however, must follow the SOV order.
 Tamil does not have an equivalent for the existential verb to be; it is included in the translations only to convey the meaning.
 The negative existential verb, to be not, however, does exist in the form of illai (இல்லை) and goes at the end of the sentence (and does not change with number, gender, or tense).
 The verb to have in the meaning "to possess" is not translated directly, either.
 To say "I have a horse" in Tamil, a construction equivalent to "There is a horse to me" or "There exists a horse to me", is used.

 Tamil lacks relative pronouns, but their meaning is conveyed by relative participle constructions, built using agglutination.
 For example, the English sentence "Call the boy who learned the lesson" is said in Tamil like "That-lesson-learned-boy call".